millanp/dappr/docs/source/templates.rst

 Confirmation email
 ~~~~~~~~~~~~~~~~~~
-The message that allows the user to confirm their email address. |br|
+The message that allows the user to confirm their email address.

+**Email body template**

 .. raw:: html